SECOND ANNUAL BLACK CHILD AND YOUTH WELLBEING CONFERENCE

 • Academics and other stakeholders.

-A Black Scholar Summer Institute focusing on the wellbeing of Black children and youth is also being held for early career researchers and graduate students on May 5-7, 2025, at the Alt Hotel.
-Conference attendees are welcome to the Summer Institute.
-See the link below to register for the Summer Institute.
+The second annual Black Scholar Summer Institute focusing on the wellbeing of Black children and youth is also being held for early career researchers and graduate students on May 4-6, 2026, at the University of Calgary Downtown campus.
+See the link below for details on the Summer Institute.

 EARLY BIRD REGISTRATION NOW OPEN